What are the MCAT dates in 2019? We’ve gotcha covered:

-The good news, is you have 5 more MCAT dates in 2018 than were offered in 2017 (and there were 5 more in 2017 than the previous year).
+The good news, is you have 1 more MCAT date in 2019 than were offered in 2018 (and there were 5 more in 2018 than the previous year).
 Oh joy!
 And remember, you can always bend your score upwards by getting a better score so why not try all 20?

 Test Date Score Revealed

 Thursday, January 24 Tuesday, February 26

 Friday, March 15 Tuesday, April 16

 Friday, April 5 Tuesday, May 7